golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 We want to test how our solution behaves on different environments and how helpful our tutorial is.

-### #3 Parallelize hashcracker app with Ray and execute it on Ray on Golem
+### #3 Parallelize the hash cracker script with Ray and execute it on Ray on Golem

 Take a look at this [piece of code](https://github.com/golemfactory/golem-ray/blob/mateusz/preview_tasks/examples/hash_cracker_without_ray.py)